bazzofx/Powershell-custom-emojis/README.md

 #### **Disclaimer**

-This script relies on Unicode support and PowerShell features.
+This script does not seem to work outside of Powershell ISE at the moment, once I find a fix for it I will update the repo.
+Its because it relies on Unicode support and PowerShell features.
 Some Unicode values might not render correctly on systems with limited emoji support.

 Happy emoji scripting! 😊